AKA Mawandjul, Mowandjul, Mowundjal, Mawundjurl, Mawurndjurl, Johnny

 Regardless of whether or not he has sparked a revolution in bark painting, John Mawurndjul has already earned himself an enduring place as one of Aboriginal Australia’s greatest bark painters.
 He won the Telstra National Aboriginal & Torres Strait Islander Art Award for painting on bark in 1999 and in 2002; was awarded the prestigious Clemenger Contemporary Art Award, at the National Gallery of Victoria in 2003.
 2018 was a big year for John Mawarndjul's reputation and standing and, concurrently, the value and collectability of his works.
 Sydney's Museum of Contemprary Art held a major retrospective, which began its tour nationally.
-He looks likely to produce wonderful works of art, and participate in important projects for many years into the future.
+He looks likely to produce wonderful works of art and participate in important projects for many years into the future.
 He is, without doubt, one of the most successful Australian artists of the millennium.

 Gregory, B. 2006.
 John Mawurndjul: Mapping Djang.
 Sydney.
 Annandale Galleries.